Boat Registration and Licenses in Georgia

-- Sailboats Sailboats less than 12 ft.
+- Sailboats less than 12 ft.

 - Rowboats, canoes, kayaks, and rubber rafts without mechanical propulsion.

 Boats built after 1972 need to have a hull identification number (HIN) to be registered.
-If you have a post-1972 boat without a HIN, you may apply for one.
+If you have a post 1972 boat without a HIN, you may apply for one.

-Call (800) 366-2661 with any registration questions you might have.
+Call (800) 366-2661 with any questions you might have about boat registration.

-- 40' or longer (Class 3): $150
+- 40 ft or longer (class 3): $150.

-Send your renewal application and renewal payment (check or money order) to the address listed on the form.
+To renew your boat registration by mail, you will need to send your renewal application and renewal payment (check or money order) to the address listed on the form.